wireservice/csvkit/docs/scripts/csvsql.rst

                             specified.
       --table TABLE_NAME    Specify a name for the table to be created.
 If omitted, the filename (minus extension) will be used.
+      --loosey              Generate a schema without limits or null checks.
+                            Useful for big tables.

 Also see: :doc:`common_arguments`.